Simon-Foley/JSPuzzles/README.md

 # JSPuzzles
-Repo for Jane Street puzzle code

-My solutions to Jane Street puzzles in APL and Python.
+Repo for Jane Street puzzle code if it's interesting, written in APL and Python